Assistance programs Hancock County Ohio.

-Some of the agencies, non-profits and government programs to call in Findlay and Hancock County for assistance are listed below.
-They may be able to provide help for paying rent, heating and utility bills, prescriptions, and other forms of aid.
+Find the charity agencies, churches and government programs to call in Findlay and Hancock County for financial assistance, free food, and other stuff.
+They may be able to provide help for paying rent, heating and utility bills, prescriptions, and other forms of social services.

 Associated Charities of Findlay Ohio - Rent, utility, and health care are available here.
 Regarding rent, assistance is limited to those families and individuals who are being evicted or relocating to a new home or apartment because of an eviction.
 They may also have heating and utility bill assistance for those who have utilized all other options including government agencies and assistance programs.
 Prescription assistance is also provided.
 Call (419) 423-2021

 Findlay Hope House for the Homeless Inc. - The non-profit agency provides rental assistance to those accepted to into various programs and who are willing to participate in case management services as well.
 Call (419) 427-2848

 Another option for emergency financial help with paying bills is Hancock Christian Clearing House.
 They offer gasoline money for job or medical related transportation, help for paying past due rent, first months rent, or security deposits.
 They also provide vouchers for free food, utility and heating bill assistance, prescription assistance, and the Neighbor to Neighbor energy program.
 Call (419) 422-2222

 Salvation Army Hancock County runs a food pantry, provides vouchers and access to a soup kitchen, summer meals for kids, school supplies, and more.
 They can also provide from time to time limited financial assistance for electric and utility bills, and also administer the Neighbor to Neighbor assistance program.
 Some expenses, such as for housing or rent, may be covered by loans.
 The phone number of the agency is (419) 422-8238.